swiftlang/swift-evolution/proposals/0364-retroactive-conformance-warning.md

 ## Effect on API resilience

-This proposal has direct effect on API resilience, but has the indirect effect of reducing the possible surface of client changes introduced by the standard library adding new conformances.
+This proposal has no direct effect on API resilience, but has the indirect effect of reducing the possible surface of client changes introduced by the standard library adding new conformances.

 ## Alternatives considered